adrienruault/ada_molmaru/project/README.md

 # Panama Papers : Where does the money come from ?

+## Our website

+A description of our project along with case studies is presented in our website that you can access [here](https://hadrienmarcellin.github.io/ada_jekyll_page/).
+Enjoy your trip!

 ## Abstract

 The Panama papers released in 2015 is the biggest leak of financial information in history.
 It came from the Panamanian corporate service company Mossack Fonseca.
 The leak revealed a substantial amount of illegal activities including fraud and tax evasion.
 It especially uncovered illegal financial activities carried out by world's biggest wealth holders, politicians and companies.